I & II

 Nabanita, Kolkata, 2024

 A series of letters exchanged between Nabanita, the wife of Debashish Chatterjee—the patriarch of the revered Chatterjee household, and an Indonesian woman named Miranti, lay before him.
 The letters, tucked carefully inside old books and hidden within the drawers of an antique writing desk, had been written in a delicate hand, the ink still fresh.
-Some had even been found beneath Miranti's mattress in Indonesia.
-These letters were key evidence in the case.
+Some had even been found beneath Miranti’s mattress in Indonesia.
+These letters are key evidence in this case.

-Agnihotri unfolded the first letter, dated January 25, 2024.
+Agnihotri unfolds the first letter, dated January 25, 2024.

 Hello Miranti,